RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 The experimental dipole moment of CO is 0.04799 au (0.112 Debye).
 See `Scuseria et al  <https://doi.org/10.1063/1.460293>`_ for a discussion of the dipole moment of CO.

 As we will be utilizing a small cc-pVDZ basis set set to begin with, we can not expect to reproduce the experimental dipole moment.
-In fact, the Full-CI WF result in a cc-pVDZ basis set appears to be approximately 0.088 au (see later).
+In fact, the Full-CI WF result in a cc-pVDZ basis set appears to be approximately 0.088 au (as we will confirm later).
+However, utilizing a Full-CI result as a reference, even with a very small basis set can be useful to understand the accuracy of other WF methods.

 **Convergence of single-reference WF methods**